wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-command-line.md

 ##Next steps
 In this article, you have learned how to perform different HDInsight cluster administrative tasks.
 To learn more, see the following articles:

-* [Administer HDInsight by using the Classic Management Portal] [hdinsight-admin-portal]
+* [Administer HDInsight by using the Azure Classic Management Portal] [hdinsight-admin-portal]
 * [Administer HDInsight by using Azure PowerShell] [hdinsight-admin-powershell]
 * [Get started with Azure HDInsight] [hdinsight-get-started]
 * [How to use the Azure CLI] [azure-command-line-tools]